MorS25/AR.CV/README.md

 The application is currently built with C++ using OpenCV 2.4.10 through any OS or IDE that successfully compiles it without interfering with Git.

 ## Current Usage
-With successful compilation of the application, one can add an "object.jpg" file and a "scene.jpg" so that the object can be picked out from the scene through homography.
-Note that the files must be placed in the same directory as the executable for the time being.
+With successful compilation of the application, one can add an "object.jpg" file to the executable's directory to match a specific object against the default webcam stream through homography.
+Success of the the match is denoted by rectangular encapsulation of the object in thick green lines.

-The eventuality is that we can nest the existing code into an infinite loop, reading frame by frame from the open video port on the AR.Drone, mapping features over time.
-Every so often, we can send flight commands to the follower drone based on the recognized features from the leader drone by judging the distance from the absolute center of the following drone's vision.
+The eventuality is to refactor the webcam upstream to the drone's video port upstream after feature recognition is worked out more extensively.
+Then, every so often, flight commands can be sent to the follower drone based on the recognized features from the leader drone by judging the distance from the absolute center of the following drone's vision.
 Basically, the follower drone should always attempt to center its vision on the leader drone.

-This doesn't account for depth, but this can be adjusted for by calculating the size of combined recognized features, always attempting to scale to the known features appropriately.
+Depth will be accounted for by calculating the size of combined recognized features, always attempting to scale to the known features appropriately.

 ## Credits
 AR.CV adapts [this tutorial](http://docs.opencv.org/doc/tutorials/features2d/feature_homography/feature_homography.html) from the official OpenCV documentation.